ryoichiro3816/product-regi/README.md

 "Product_Register" is a storage that contains the name, price and vendor and displays them.

+# Demo

+You can learn how to register products.

 * Ruby version

 * System dependencies